GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Volume: 15 letters within 15 reels of microfilm

-Description: Re: Franciscans, Jesuits, and concerns by Laredo about Comanche and Apache Indians; from St. Mary’s University Library, San Antonio, Texas.
+Description: Re: Franciscans, Jesuits, and concerns by Laredo residents about Comanche and Apache Indians; from St. Mary’s University Library, San Antonio, Texas.